-(1) To preserve the government "of the people, by the people and for the people," as Lincoln said.

-(2) It would give the publicity director an opportunity for publicity for this organization.
-The Sons of the American Revolution passed in this organization.
+- (1) To preserve the government "of the people, by the people are for the people," as Lincoln said. - (2) It would give the publicity director an opportunity for public tor this organization.
+The Sons of the American Revolution

 Resolution that the United States withdraw from the United Nations, and they got a great deal of publicity for their organization through that Resolution.
 This one has the same possibility for the Sons of Union yeterans of the Civil War, as it is worthy of great publicity.